 Because I’ve been vocal in arguing for de-naming UCL facilities once (but no longer) associated with racist, nativist, eugenicists Francis Galton and Karl Pearson, I was asked if UCL should de-name its Petrie Museum of Egyptian Archaeology, too.
 This was named after Sir William Matthew Flinders Petrie (1853–1942), whose excavations produced a significant proportion of its collection.
+Yes, they should.

 Who was Flinders Petrie?

 Flinders Petrie held views of a racial biologist.
 These were key elements of his interpretations about the ancient world, especially when he tried to explain how groups of people replaced each other in the archaeological record.
 Petrie also held eugenicist views, though I think these less relevant to the present point.
 His related views have been studied in detail by Silberman (1999), Sheppard (2010), and Challis (2013).

 - Silberman, Neil Asher (1999).
 “Petrie’s Head: Eugenics and Near Eastern Archaeology,” in Alice B. Kehoe and Mary Beth Emmerichs (Eds), Assembling the Past (University of New Mexico Press).
 ISBN 0826319394.